-Xbox Series S vs Xbox One S: Smaller Xbox consoles compared
+Xbox Series S vs Xbox One S: How do the smaller Xbox consoles compare?

 Graphics

-The difference in graphical output between the Xbox One S and Xbox Series X will be pretty significant, even if they look like similar bits of hardware.
-The older console can't output in 4K other than on menus, instead using 1080p, and while it runs most games whisper-quiet, is coming to the end of its lifetime in development terms.
+The difference in graphical output between the Xbox One S and Xbox Series S is pretty significant, even if they look like similar bits of hardware.
+The older console can't output in 4K other than on menus, instead using 1080p, and while it runs most games whisper-quiet, it is coming to the end of its lifetime in development terms.

-The Xbox Series S, by contrast, will be able to support 4K output using upscaling, and apparently targets 120FPS performance at 1440p, which is a big step up.
-You'll get ray tracing support, too, reportedly, and much faster performance.
-It's a big step up, although still won't be able to match the power of the Xbox Series X, which will have native 4K support and more power to call on.
+The Xbox Series S, by contrast, can support 4K output using upscaling, and broadly targets 120fps performance at 1440p, which is a big step up.
+You still get ray tracing support, too, and much faster performance - in the video above a developer from The Coalition says the Series S is more than four times as powerful as the One S.

+That's a big step up, although the Series S still can't match the power of the Xbox Series X, which has native 4K support and a lot more power to call on.

 CPU and memory

-This is still a category that's a little sketchy, as we don't know exactly what specs the Xbox Series S has to bring to the table - we're expecting more details very soon, though.

-Regardless, we'd expect them to be a decent bump in power compared to the Xbox One S, which has a custom eight core processor running at 1.75GHz.
+The Xbox Series S has the same CPU as the Series X, an eight-core chip that runs at 3.6GHz, or 3.4GHz with multithreading.
+That's a big bump over the One S, which has a custom eight-core processor running at 1.75GHz.

 On the RAM side of things, the Xbox One S and All-Digital Edition each have 8GB of DDR3 RAM and 32MB of ESRAM, with bandwidth of 68GB/s and 219GB/s respectively.

-We're equally unsure whether Microsoft will manage to sneak more RAM into the Series S, or whether it'll rely on other component to use 8GB more efficiently.
+By contrast, the Series S has 10GB of GDDR6 memory running at 224GB/s, scaling according to the resolution being targeted, which is a little boost on paper.

 Storage

-We have a little more to go on when it comes to storage space, though.
-The Xbox One S in both versions came with a 1TB hard drive, which was really handy for being able to download plenty of games without needing to delete things.
+The Xbox One S in both versions came with either a 500GB or 1TB hard drive, which was really handy for being able to download plenty of games without needing to delete things.

-Things are quite different for the new Xbox Series S, which upgrades the hard drive to a solid state drive for way faster loading speeds and transfers.
-However, to keep costs down (we presume), Microsoft has had to slash the drive down to 512GB, halving the amount of space you get.
+Things are quite different for the new Xbox Series S, which upgrades the hard drive to a solid-state drive for way faster-loading speeds and transfers, whether on older games or new ones.

+- Xbox Series X and S storage expansion: Everything you need to know about the Seagate Storage Expansion Card

+However, to keep costs down, Microsoft has had to slash the drive down to 512GB, halving the amount of space you get.
 That's not ideal, but understandable given the price, as we'll cover later.
 However, it does mean that you might have to resort to external storage earlier than you'd like.

 Controller